Last Reviewed: 25th April 2017.

 Any abnormality in the natural level and balance of these chemicals could lead to illness.
-Illnesses like diarrhea and vomiting can also lead to excessive loss of these chemicals.
+Illnesses like diarrhoea and vomiting can also lead to excessive loss of these chemicals.

 Your liver is the site of many activities:

-Testing for liver function is thus another very commonly requested blood test for abdominal pain and many other conditions.
+Testing for liver function is a frequently requested blood test for

 Fatty liver disease, excessive alcohol intake, metabolic syndrome, drugs like statins are all common causes of elevated liver function test, especially the GGT.